vzool/docs/api/reference.md

 #### Body

-The path to the last page the user was on in the Directus App
+The path to the last page the user was on in the Directus App.

 ```json
 {